charlesgtonagel/charlesgtonagel.github.io/README.md

 Wisdom.
-During this pandemic I think you should live your life.
-Don't get caught up in all the stress have fun while being smart.
 You miss 100% of the shots you don't take.
-When you are debating about doing something think of that:)